INVESTING FOR THE FUTURE

 When it comes to ISAs there are three different accounts available: the traditional adult ISAs, Junior ISAs (JISAs) and Lifetime ISAs (LISAs).
 All of them offer the chance to save in cash or investments, with both income and capital growth free from tax.

 If your grandchild is an adult, then you can offer to top-up their ISA account if they have not taken advantage of the annual limit (currently £20,000).
 Ask them about creating an account if they don’t have one already.
-With a grown-up ISA, your grandchild could take money out any time, and they will pay no income or capital gains tax when they do.
+With a ‘grown-up’ ISA, your grandchild could take money out any time, and they will pay no income or capital gains tax when they do.

 If your grandchild is younger than 18, then the parent or guardian will have to open a Junior ISA account in their name and pay any money in, as outlined above.
-The annual savings limit for 2020/21 is £9,000 per child.
+The annual savings limit is currently £9,000 per child.
 Once the child reaches 18, the JISA will transform into a standard adult ISA.

 A Lifetime ISA can be thought of as a hybrid between an ISA and a pension plan.
 It’s for people aged over 18 and under 40.
 It has the benefit that the government will top up any investment with a bonus of 25% up to a maximum of £1,000.
 Once you turn 50 you won’t be able to pay into your LISA or earn the 25% bonus.